 Some of the world's most distinguished dance companies for which Mr. McPhee has served as conductor include the New York City Ballet, The Royal Ballet (England), Martha Graham Dance Company, National Ballet of Canada, The Australian Ballet, Den Norske Ballett in Norway, and The Royal Danish Ballet in Denmark.
 In addition to a broad repertoire in the field of dance, Mr. McPhee has conducted pops concerts, musical theatre and operetta.
-He has also conducted grand opera with Opera Boston, the American Opera Center in New York, and Boston University Opera.
+He has also conducted grand opera with Opera Boston, the American Opera Center in New York, and Boston University Opera Institute.

-Mr. McPhee's best selling recording of The Nutcracker with the Boston Ballet Orchestra has sold over 70,000 copies.
-He has also recorded Tchaikovsky's Sleeping Beauty and Prokofiev's Romeo & Juliet with that orchestra.
-Mr. McPhee’s film credits include the sound track for the film Ballets Russes released in 2006.
-He also conducted Samuel Barber’s Cave of the Heart, Gian Carlo Menotti’s Errand into the Maze, Edgard Varese’ Integrales, Offrandes, and Octandre with the Danish Radio Symphony Orchestra and Aarhus Symphony for the films of Martha Graham's works telecast by DANCE IN AMERICA.
-He recorded Michael Gandolfi’s Caution to the Wind on the CRI label.
-His collaboration with WCRB classical radio “Kids Classical Hour” earned a Gabriel Award in 1998.
+Mr. McPhee's best selling recording of The Nutcracker with the Boston Ballet Orchestra has sold over 75,000 copies.
+He has also recorded Tchaikovsky's Sleeping Beauty and Prokofiev's Romeo & Juliet with that orchestra available on iTunes, and Michael Gandolfi's Caution to the Wind on the CRI CD label.
+Mr. McPhee conducted the Danish Radio Symphony Orchestra for the films of Martha Graham's works telecast by DANCE IN AMERICA, and conducted the score for the feature film Ballet Russes (2005).